edgelesssys/constellation/docs/docs/getting-started/first-steps.md

       Use the [provided Terraform script](https://github.com/edgelesssys/constellation/tree/release/v2.2/hack/terraform/aws/iam) to generate the necessary profile.
 The profile name will be provided as Terraform output value: `worker_nodes_instance_profile`.

       Alternatively, you can create the AWS profile with a tool of your choice.
 Use the JSON policy in [main.tf](https://github.com/edgelesssys/constellation/tree/release/v2.2/hack/terraform/aws/iam/main.tf) in the resource `aws_iam_policy.worker_node_policy`.

+    * **instanceType**: The VM type you want to use for your Constellation nodes.

+      Supported are all nitroTPM-enabled machines.
+It defaults to `m6a.xlarge` (4 vCPUs, 16 GB RAM), but you can use any other nitroTPM-enabled VMs.
+Refer to the [list of nitroTPM-enabled instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/enable-nitrotpm-prerequisites.html) or run `constellation config instance-types` to get the list of all supported options.

     </tabItem>
     </tabs>